openmainframeproject/tac/tools/collaboration.md

 This document outlines the communications tools available for {{ site.foundation_name }} hosted projects and working groups.

-{{ site.foundation_name }} leverages the tools provided by the LFX Project Control Center (PCC) for maintaining committee member lists, scheduling meetings, configuring mailing lists, and making community meetings publicly available.
-The LFX Project Control Center is a tool built and maintained by the Linux Foundation for use by the {{ site.foundation_name }} and its hosted projects and working groups.
-Access to PCC for hosted projects and working groups for management of meetings and committees can be granted by making a support request [here][pcc access request instructions].
+{{ site.foundation_name }} leverages the tools provided by the LFX Project Control Center (PCC) to maintain committee member lists, schedule meetings, configure mailing lists, and make community meetings publicly available.

+PCC is a tool built and maintained by the Linux Foundation for use by the {{ site.foundation_name }} and its hosted projects and working groups.
+Access to PCC for hosted projects and working groups, including management of meetings and committees, can be granted by submitting a support request [here][pcc access request instructions].
+It is recommended that, at a minimum, the TSC Chairperson have access to PCC; it may also be beneficial to have a second person with access in case the TSC Chairperson is unavailable and the project needs to reschedule a meeting.

+The specific abilities the person with access to PCC has for managing project settings include:

+- Add/remove individuals from the TSC committee and other committees for the project.
+- Add new mailing lists, and add/remove individuals from the mailing lists.
+- Add/change meetings.
+- Create polls and surveys.

+Note that PCC is not publicly viewable; projects should use their public calendar for sharing project meetings ( link available for each project [here]({% link engagement/README.md %}) ).

+More information about PCC and it's capabilities can be found [here](https://docs.linuxfoundation.org/lfx/project-control-center).

 ## Committee Management